Skycoder42/libsodium_dart_bindings/packages/sodium/README.md

 you can use `DynamicLibrary.process()` (except on windows) instead of the path.

-However, here are some tips on how to get the library for some platforms and how to load it there:
+However, here are some tips on how to get the library for some platforms and how to load it there.
+For flutter users, you can simply add [sodium_libs](https://pub.dev/packages/sodium_libs) to your project, which takes care of this for you.

 - **Linux**: Install `libsodium` via your system package manager.
 Then, you can load the `libsodium.so` from where the package manager put it.
 - **Windows**: Download the correct binary from